TIY-Charleston-Front-End-Oct2015/assignments/wordCounter/Readme.md

 # Make WORD COUNTER Test Pass

 ## Description
-We've now seen mocha and chai used for texting in practce.
+We've now seen mocha and chai used for testing in practce.
 It's time to put them to the TEST!
 HAH!
 PUN!

 ## Objectives